 Table 1.5-2: Summary of Construction Impacts, Design Requirements/Best Management Practices, and Proposed Mitigation Measures Impact Category No-Action Alternative New Starts Baseline Alternative BART Extension Alternative Transportation and Transit Impacts: No impacts anticipated.
 Impacts: Temporary disruption of local circulation by construction equipment and vehicles at Warm Springs BART Station and I-680/Montague busway connection.
 Design Requirements/Best Management Practices: Traffic control plans will be developed in cooperation with local jurisdictions.
 Capacity will be maintained in appropriate directions to the extent possible, particularly during peak traffic hours.
 Coordinate construction with other major construction projects within a one-mile radius.
 Residents and business will be notified of construction activity.
 Advance public notice of traffic detours for affected cities.
 Mitigation Measures: None required.
 Impacts: Temporary disruption of local circulation by construction equipment and vehicles at station sites and along alignment; detours and increased congestion from partial or complete street closures for cut-and-cover construction in downtown San Jose and for construction of grade separations at streets crossing the alignment in rest of project area.
 Closure durations for cut-and-cover would vary from one month to three months for total closures to up to 3 1⁄2 years for partial closures.
 Increased congestion would occur at many downtown intersections.
 Closure durations for grade separation construction would last 18 to 24 months for partial closures and about one year if total closure is required.
 Temporary impacts to LRT and bus services, including detours for buses to avoid closed streets.
 Minor temporary inconvenience to local residents and businesses from additional parking demand.
 During cut-and-cover construction, street parking would be disrupted.
 There would be disruption of Caltrain and HP Pavilion parking over a period of four and a half to five years while the Diridon/Arena Station is being built and replacement parking garages are being constructed.
 Design Requirements/Best Management Practices: Traffic control plans will be developed in cooperation with local jurisdictions.
 Capacity will be maintained in appropriate directions to the extent possible, particularly during peak traffic hours.
 Coordinate construction with other major construction projects within a one-mile radius.
 Residents and business will be notified of construction activity.
 Advance public notice of traffic detours for affected cities.
 Advance notice of proposed transit route, stop, and service changes.
 Construction activities would be scheduled to maintain LRT service.
 To avoid impacts to pedestrians and bicyclists, provisions for non-motorized access will be made in construction areas.
-Mitigation Measures: VTA and the City of San Jose will develop specific plans for the temporary relocation of displaced parking and loading Air Quality Impacts: No impacts Impacts: Temporary emissions of carbon monoxide (CO), BART alternatives, as well as the MOS scenarios.
+Mitigation Measures: VTA and the City of San Jose will develop specific plans for the temporary relocation of displaced parking and loading zones along East/West Santa Clara Street.
+These plans will be included in the Construction Impact Mitigation Plan.
+Provisions will be incorporated into the construction contracts to avoid construction worker parking impacts to residential areas or businesses under the Baseline or BART alternatives, as well as the MOS scenarios.
 Interim replacement parking will be provided for the Diridon/Arena Station parking disrupted by construction.
-Impacts: Temporary emissions of CO, reactive organic gases, NO x , and PM 10 . anticipated. reactive organic gases, nitrogen oxides (NO x), and dust (suspended particulate matter [PM ${10}$]).
-Design Requirements/Best Management Practices : Maintain equipment in good order and minimize idling time to reduce exhaust emissions.
+Air Quality Impacts: No impacts anticipated.
+Impacts : Temporary emissions of carbon monoxide (CO), reactive organic gases, nitrogen oxides (NO x), and dust (suspended particulate matter $[PM{10}]$).
+Impacts: Temporary emissions of CO, reactive organic gases, NO x , and PM 10 .